york-cs-dams/practicals/habitable_programs/exercises/clones/README.md

 This practical covers:

 * Implementing (a simplified) Baker's algorithm for clone detection
+* Applying clone detection to identify clones, and refactoring to remove them
 * Improving on Baker's algorithm with some practical optimisations

 ## Building the clone detection tool